kwaldenphd/bits-bytes/README.md

 <blockquote>Q16: Using the hex editor, modify the file, export it to your computer, and open it in a text editor to see the changes that you just made to the file.
 Explain your process in your notebook.</blockquote>

-Now, download helloworld.rft from our course site.

-An .rtf file is one saved in a Rich Text Format.
+Now, download `helloworld.rtf` from our course site.
+An `.rtf` file is one saved in a Rich Text Format.

-Note that the text is the same as the previous file; however the .rtf specification allows for more formatting than an Plain Text file, which means that the information contained within the file is encoded differently.
+Note that the text is the same as the previous file; however the `.rtf` specification allows for more formatting than an Plain Text file, which means that the information contained within the file is encoded differently.

 <p align="center"><a href="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_22.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/bits-bytes/blob/master/images/Image_22.png?raw=true" /></a></p>